i0h3org/Sudoku-Generator/README.md

 I have a final propagation algorithm provided with only the necessary initializations in place.
 I'm willing to work with others on building that one, as it could be several times faster than the first 2 algorithms, given that it uses predetermined placements.
 I intend to add variety by applying a random set of transforms after completion of this last algorithm: the transforms are supplied in the code with example usage in the main file.

-Contributors should try to extend this in C++, but if you find out how to rebuild it in another language, feel free to publish that version independently: C# Java, Jqeury, etc.
+Contributors should try to extend this in C++, but if you find out how to rebuild it in another language, feel free to publish that version independently: C#, Java, Jqeury, etc.

+If someone can attach a puzzle builder to this that would be good, I'd like to see how it performs with puzzle generation included.
+There's a field generated from the constructors that provides a flattened view of the grid, so you can use that to plug into a puzzle builder or solver.